 How did you start working with the minors in the youth prison?
 What was your objective?

-The idea for a film project in the juvenile detention was mainly due to the experiences of a supervised theater project in the same prison in 2013.
+The idea for a film project in the juvenile detention center was mainly due to the experiences of a supervised theatre project in the same prison in 2013.
 I observed the great curiosity of the young people to express themselves creatively, each in a personal way, some impulsively and radically others very conscious and quiet, yet all with the same sincerity and determination.

 My objective was to create a portrait of the place which had inspired me so much out of un unusual perspective - with the eyes of the young detainees themselves.